petervdn/notivuecation/README.md

 # notivuecation

 Promise-based alert and confirm modal for Vue.js.
-This plugin requires Vuex and a component to render the notifications.

-A basic built-in component can be used, but you can easily switch to a custom implementation.

 ## install